-Shopping for a senior loved one can sometimes be challenging.
-If you are stumped over a gift for a senior in your life, here are some ideas to help you find something that will bring a smile to your loved one’s face.
+If you are stumped over what gift to get a senior in your life, here are some holiday gifts for seniors that will bring a smile to your senior loved one’s face.

 - Talking Watches and Alarms: For seniors with vision problems, a talking watch from MaxiAid gives your elder loved one control over their alarms and reminders.
 Available in ditigial, analog, chrome or comfortable fitting rubber bands.
 Alarm clocks, like Reminder Rosie, are another great gift that sets voice alarms for your loved one in your own voice.
 Imagine mom hearing your voice telling her it’s time to take medication or fix lunch.

 - Blankets and Throws: While this may sound obvious, you can’t go wrong with a cozy blanket or throw — and there are so many custom options available these days!
 Whether you’re a talented quilter who can create a homemade masterpiece, or you prefer to customize with a heartfelt photo throw from Costco or Shutterfly, this is a gift option that will warm the soul along with the aging body.